 Those leaders include Travis Campbell, newly named the general manager of The North Face, Americas, and Jen McLaren, newly named president of Smartwool.

 VF Corp already has a presence in Colorado, with Smartwool being in Steamboat Springs and Boulder.

-Luis Benitez, director of the Colorado Office of Outdoor Recreation Industry, says that the move is a huge win for OREC overall.
+Luis Benitez, director of the Colorado Office of Outdoor Recreation Industry, said that the move is a huge win for OREC overall.
 Because VF Corp is keeping some of its business in North Carolina, there will be a net zero job loss in the east.
-He says it’s important to note that the move is not stealing from the sister state, which also is working hard to strengthen outdoor recreation economy.
+He said it’s important to note that the move is not stealing from the sister state, which also is working hard to strengthen outdoor recreation economy.

-He says the VF Foundation—the charitable, scientific, and educational arm of the company—is also moving to Denver, using $27 million in job growth tax credits that will be matched dollar to dollar within the foundation and earmarked for outdoor initiatives.
+He said the VF Foundation—the charitable, scientific, and educational arm of the company—is also moving to Denver, using $27 million in job growth tax credits that will be matched dollar to dollar within the foundation and earmarked for outdoor initiatives.

-Colorado Gov. John Hickenlooper in the news release said, “We are thrilled to welcome a new partner that embodies the values that define Colorado.
+Colorado governor John Hickenlooper in the news release said, “We are thrilled to welcome a new partner that embodies the values that define Colorado.
 VF’s move underscores the critical driver that the outdoor recreation industry plays in our economy where business meets lifestyle.”